After stepping away from blogging for a bit, I gained clarity and a renewed perspective for moving forward in the direction that feels right to me.

 Call me old fashioned, but I’m someone who still values authentic connection.

-Remember the days when we left heart-felt comments on blogs and shared our favorite posts to say, “Look at what my friend created.
+Remember the days when we left heart-felt comments on blogs and shared our favourite posts to say, “Look at what my friend created.
 Isn’t she talented?”

 Are those days gone?
 Is it only about hearts and likes and plus ones?
 Is our success measured by reach alone?
 I hope not.